poemusica/rpi-matrix-gif/README.md

 Follow Adafruit's [great tutorial](https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/assembly) on how to solder the components of the RGB Matrix HAT.

+If you’re new to soldering, see also Adafruit’s [Guide to Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering).

 Don’t be intimidated!
 This project was my first time soldering.
-I was able to do it, and you can do it too.
+I was able to do it and you can do it too.

-If you’re new to soldering, see also Adafruit’s [Guide to Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering).

  ---
 <a href="https://twitter.com/heatheramahan/status/782779412462743552"><img align="left" height="150" src="https://pbs.twimg.com/media/Ctz9ssYUkAAT1fu.jpg"></a>